bernie-skipole/indipyweb/README.md

     Web server to communicate to an INDI service.

     options:
       -h, --help                   show this help message and exit --port PORT                  Listening port of the web server.
       --host HOST                  Hostname/IP of the web server.
-      --db DB      Folder where the database will be set.
+      --dbfolder DBFOLDER          Folder where the database will be set.
+      --securecookie SECURECOOKIE  Set True to enforce https only for cookies.
       --version                    show program's version number and exit

+    The host and port set here have priority over values set in the database.
+    If not given, and not set in the database, 'localhost:8000' is used.
+    If it does not already exist, a database file will be created in the given db folder, if not set the current working directory will be used.
+    The securecookie is 'False' by default, set it to the string 'True' to ensure remote login can only happen over https.

 You should start by connecting with a browser, on localhost:8000 unless you have changed the port with the above command line options.